maxschlachte/sumoAutomatedValetParking/docs/web/docs/od2trips.md

 # Notes

-* The option --vtype only works when "--od-matrix-files" is used.
+The option --vtype only works when "--od-matrix-files" is used.
 For "Amitran" format, this is given by the "id" property of "actorConfig".
-* With use of netedit it is possible to observe the demand amount distribution of edge-based or TAZ-based relations [network/TAZ related data](Netedit/editModesData.md).